-- 2.d.3 Combined Curbside/Drop-off.
-No plans were developed to spend fund in this area, but reserve the right to consider it. - 2.d.4 Multi-Family: The plan includes specific funds to identify ways to increase recycling at Multi-Family Units in the district.
-These funds will be used for grant match or funds to start a pilot program within the district. - 2.d.5 Business/Institutional: The plan includes specific funds to identify ways to increase the amount of recycling done at the commercial, business, institutional, industrial and tourism sectors.
+- 2.d.3 Combined Curbside/Drop-off: No plans were developed to spend fund in this area, but reserve the right to consider it. - 2.d.4 Multi-Family: The plan includes identifying ways to increase recycling at Multi-Family Units in the district.
+If there are funds available, they will be used for grant matches or funds to start a pilot program within the district. - 2.d.5 Business/Institutional: The plan includes specific goals to identify ways to increase the amount of recycling done at the commercial, business, institutional, industrial and tourism sectors.
 These funds will be used for grant match funds or to start a program within the district.
 The funds may be used for supplies, materials, containers, service connection, pilot study, waste assessments and contracts for doing waste assessments for the district to increase reduction and recycling.